 Nashville is located on the Cumberland River.
 The city’s downtown is located to the west of the river, and the city has expanded from there.
 The city has some sprawl, but there are many neighborhoods that form walkable pockets.
 See my full list of the best neighborhoods in Nashville for more detail.

 Where to stay in Nashville depends on what you want from your experience while visiting, but let’s start with one of the most popular areas to stay:

 The area features many of the attractions that Nashville is best known for.
 Country music fans can stop by the Country Music Hall of Fame and the Johnny Cash Museum.
 Staying in Downtown allows you to walk to the Ryman Auditorium and Bridgestone Arena.

 Downtown Nashville includes Broadway, which has contributed to Nashville’s nickname “Nashvegas.”
 Lower Broadway is home to over 30 bars, most of which have no cover charge and have live music all night.

-If you are wondering where to stay in Nashville for a bachelor or bachelorette party, being near Broadway is probably the place for you.
+If you are wondering where to stay in Nashville for a bachelorette party, being near Broadway is probably the place for you.
 You can easily spend the entire night bar-hopping!

 Not everyone in Downtown is looking to party, though.
 First-time visitors love staying in Downtown Nashville.
 It offers easy access to so many of Nashville’s top attractions.